rust-stuco/lectures/week2/slides.md

 # Ownership and Functions

-Passing a variable behaves just as assignment does.
+Passing a variable to a function behaves just as assignment does.

 Passing a `String`: